 I’m still driving a an older Chrysler Town & Country van that I’m hoping to keep going for a bit until my son moves out and we move into new digs.
-I won’t need a van then or several extra bedrooms.
+I won’t need a van then–or several extra bedrooms.
 Anyway, about a year ago I stuck my key in the ignition and it wouldn’t turn.
 It wasn’t the issue we’ve all had where the wheel is turned too far.
-I fiddled with it and turned.
-This kept up for about a week so I sprayed WD-40 into the opening where the key goes and, presto, the problem vanished.
-That is, it vanished until this week and no amount of WD-40 was helping.
+I fiddled with it and ultimately it would work.
+This annoyance kept up for about a week so I sprayed WD-40 into the opening where the key goes and, presto, the problem vanished.
+That is, it vanished until this week and no amount of WD-40 helped.

 I pushed my luck several times on trips with the van sometimes having to wiggle the key for minutes before it would turn.
 Luckily, when it finally gave out for good, the van was in my driveway.
 That’s very lucky.

 However, I couldn’t start it and with the cold weather I worried about the battery dying if I couldn’t fix it right away.
 I called my mechanic (who’s pretty reasonable and honest) and he said I might have to tow it in and that the repair could cost up to $500.
 I looked online and found similar estimates all over.

 During my search I also tripped over a few very useful postings that changed everything for the better.
 The first one—and it was very odd—said that I could get by in the short term by keeping a rubber mallet handy and tapping the key once or twice before turning it.
 Would you believe that worked—beautifully?